-We see that after the first oil shock the real wage correction was quite modest and not able to eliminate negative employment effects of the supply shocks of the 1970's.
-However, coupled with continued and strengthened downward adjustments in unit labour costs in early 1980's the growth of the unemployment rate levelled off in mid 1980's and, thereafter, it has fluctuated around close to 10 % level.
+We see that after the first oil shock the real wage correction was quite modest and unable to eliminate the negative employment effects of the supply shocks of the 1970's.
+However, coupled with continued and strengthened downward adjustments in unit labor costs in early 1980's the growth of the unemployment rate leveled off in the mid 1980's and, thereafter, it has fluctuated around close to 10 % level.

-Moreover, developments in the euro area cast doubt on the Cobb-Douglas function as well as the CES function with Harrod-neutral technical progress, which are commonly used to model aggregate production, since these functions entail stationary factor income shares.
+Moreover, developments in the euro area fundamentally cast doubt on the Cobb-Douglas function as well as the CES function with Harrod-neutral technical progress, which are commonly used to model aggregate production, since these functions entail stationary factor income shares and zero factor biases.
 In contrast, pronounced trends in factor income distribution, visible in many countries, not only support the more general CES function but also, as we will explain, make possible biases in technical progress central issues.

-Regarding factor substitutability, Caballero and Hammour (1998), Blanchard (1997) and Berthold et al. (2002) used models assuming purely labour-augmenting technical progress and a relatively high substitution elasticity (above unity in the long run, with short-run putty-clay characteristics).
-Consequently, for example, a cost-push shock with sticky real wages would lead at first to only a small decline in employment and an increase in the labour-income share.
-In the long run, however, labour is replaced over-proportionally by capital and, with rising capital intensity, the labour share will fall again.
-Besides being unable to explain persistent (continuous) decrease in the labour income share, critics of this explanation argued that Europe also experienced a decline in capital formation since the 1970's.
-Declining capital intensity, however, can cause a rise in the capital income share only if the substitution elasticity below unity, suggests oil crises, coupled with rigid labour markets induced persistent (albeit transient) capital-augmenting technical progress; attractive features of such a framework is that it coincidences asymptotically with the steady-state condition of purely labour-augmenting technical progress.
+Regarding factor substitutability, Caballero and Hammour (1998), Blanchard (1997) and Berthold et al. (2002) used models assuming purely labor-augmenting technical progress and a relatively high substitution elasticity (above unity in the long run, with short-run putty-clay characteristics).
+Consequently, for example, a cost-push shock with sticky real wages would lead at first to only a small decline in employment and an increase in the labor-income share.
+In the long run, however, labor is replaced over-proportionally by capital and, with rising capital intensity, the labor share will fall again.
+Besides being unable to explain persistent (continuous) decrease in the labor income share, critics of this explanation argued that Europe also experienced a decline in capital formation since the 1970's.
+Declining capital intensity, however, can cause a rise in the capital income share only if the substitution elasticity does not exceed unity, Rowthorn (1999).1 Acemoglu (2002, 2003), moreover, assuming an elasticity below